Going to Ireland and wondering what to do in Killarney? Find out all that this amazing destination has to offer.

 What to do in Killarney

 If you’ve followed me for a while, you know that Ireland is one of my very favorite countries and a seriously special place for me.
 Every time I return, it feels like coming home.
 I’ve had lots of emails from my readers about finding The Perfect Ireland Itinerary for 2 weeks which definitely includes Killarney!
 Even if you’re only visiting Ireland for 7 days, I recommend putting Killarney on your list.
 It’s one of those amazing places that should not be missed!

-I had the chance to spend a week in Killarney with my girlfriends and colleagues and it was like being in high school again, minus all the drama, bad hair and acne (ok, maybe there was still some bad hair).
+I had the chance to spend a week in Killarney with my girlfriends and colleagues and it was like being in high school again, minus all the drama, bad hair, and acne (ok, maybe there was still some bad hair…and a little drama).